 - Let everyone on the call know that you intend to record the call

-- What the call recording will be used for
+- Explain what the call recording will be used for

-You can learn more about the laws for recording calls in Canada by viewing the Privacy Commissioner’s Guidelines for Recording Customer Calls.
+You can learn more about Canada’s laws for recording calls by viewing the Privacy Commissioner’s Guidelines for Recording Customer Calls.

 Work with attorneys to make sure you’re following federal and state consent laws.
 For example, if your business needs to record calls on a daily basis for customer service, attorneys can help you navigate the laws to make sure you’re compliant.